NLP Researcher | Data Scientist | Statistician

 Read the full work here.

-DATA SCIENTIST Walmart Supply Chain Analytics USA, Costa Rica | October 2018 - July 2020
+JUNIOR DATA SCIENTIST Walmart Supply Chain Analytics USA, Costa Rica | October 2018 - July 2020

 DATA ANALYST BAC Credomatic Regional Compliance Management, Costa Rica | April 2016 - December 2016